Chinmay337/Job_Tracker_React_TS_Go/readme.md

 - AWS Lambda and API Gateway to route user requests
 - Managed PostgreSQL Database running in the Cloud for user and application data
 - Github as the VCS Repository Service
-- Github Pages for Hosting SPA
+- Vercel for Hosting the SPA

 ## Instructions for Running Application!